Create Awesome LabVIEW

 Checkout These Cool Packages

 The contents of the package file live right next to your application's code.
-This means you can easily see what version of what packages the current project is executing.
+This means you can easily see what version the current project is using.
 You can also add the package contents in to source code control so other developers just have to get the latest version from source code control and they're ready to go.

 Information about what packages your project uses is stored as the packages are installed.
 This along with a rich command line interface means other developers (or your CI server) just need to run a simple command to reconstruct the exact package configuration.